MicrosoftDocs/Hololens/hololens/hololens-insider.md

 | Old Microsoft Edge app | Microsoft.MicrosoftEdge_8wekyb3d8bbwe!MicrosoftEdge    |
 | New Microsoft Edge app | Microsoft.MicrosoftEdge.Stable_8wekyb3d8bbwe!MSEDGE    |

+### Kiosk mode behavior changes for handling of failures

+In older builds, if a device had a kiosk configuration, which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership failed, the user would see “[nothing shown in start](https://docs.microsoft.com/hololens/hololens-kiosk#kiosk-mode-behavior-changes-for-handling-of-failures)” menu.

+Starting in Windows Insider release, the kiosk experience will fallback to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.

 ### New SettingsURIs for Page Settings Visibility

 In [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) we added the [Settings/PageVisibilityList policy](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-settings#settings-pagevisibilitylist) to restrict the pages seen within the Settings app.
 PageVisibilityList is a policy that allows IT Admins to either prevent specific pages in the System Settings app from being visible or accessible, or to do so for all pages except those specified.